rackerlabs/design-system/_component_design/left-nav.md

 Consider the following best practices when you construct the left navigation:

 - Implement only primary and secondary navigation items.
 - If you have a very large information architecture, you can use tertiary navigation items.
-However, in most cases we recommend that you compress or sort the information architecture so that only primary and secondary links are needed.
+However, in most cases we recommend that you refactor the information architecture so that only two levels (primary and secondary) are needed.
 - Use title case when you write the navigation item.
 With title case, the first letter of each word is capitalized, except for articles (*a*, *an*, *the*) and short prepositions (*to*, *by*, *with*).

 {% endcolumn %}